Chart Color Schemes

 Infrastructure

-Berwick - South West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Berwick - South West has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three major projects that could impact this area.
-Key projects are Berwick South Development Plan, Hunt Club Village Shopping Centre Expansion, Stockland Minta Residential Estate, and Hunt Club Estate.
+AreaSearch has identified three major projects expected to impact this region.
+Key projects include Berwick South Development Plan, Hunt Club Village Shopping Centre Expansion, Stockland Minta Residential Estate, and Hunt Club Estate.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.